BronxCare Hospital System: 1950s and 1962 merger

-By the time the 1950s had drawn to a close, the two hospital boards shared staff and resources in order to best serve the needs of the Bronx's still-growing population and the Bronx-Lebanon Hospital Center was created in 1962.
-The current center consists of two major facilities: one based on the original Lebanon Hospital Grand Concourse site, a 17-story tower that provides medical, specialty, outpatient and emergency services; and one on Bronx Hospital's Fulton site, now a psychiatric and substance abuse program and a 240-bed skilled nursing facility.
-The hospital's promise is that it does not turn anyone away although it has come under scrutiny recently due to its billing practices that left some patients facing large bills.
-In 2008 the chief executive officer of BronxCare, Miguel Fuentes Jr., earned $4.8 million in compensation.
+By the time the 1950s had drawn to a close, the two hospital boards shared staff and resources in order to serve the needs of the Bronx's still-growing population, and Bronx-Lebanon Hospital Center was created in 1962.
+The current center consists of two major facilities: one at the Lebanon Hospital Grand Concourse site, a 17-story tower that provides medical, specialty, outpatient and emergency services; and one on Bronx Hospital's Fulton site, now a psychiatric and substance abuse program and a 240-bed skilled nursing facility.
+The hospital's promise is that it does not turn anyone away, although it has come under scrutiny due to its billing practices that left some patients facing large bills.

 BronxCare

 On December 6, 2017, the organization's name was changed from Bronx-Lebanon Hospital Center to BronxCare Health System.
-In addition to the hospital on the Grand Concourse-bed and the building that houses the psychiatric and substance abuse program and the skilled nursing facility, BronxCare has more than 30 ambulatory medical practices throughout the community.
+In addition to the hospital on the Grand Concourse and the building that houses the psychiatric and substance abuse program and the skilled nursing facility, BronxCare has more than 30 ambulatory medical practices throughout the community.